Nicaragua vote begins with Ortega seeking 4th term, opposition jailed - Up News Info

 “We stay at home today,” the party proclaimed on Twitter.

-Also up for grabs are 92 seats in the unicameral Congress, also firmly controlled by his allies.
+Also up for grabs are 92 seats in the unicameral Congress, also firmly controlled by Ortega’s allies.

 Jason Marczak, a researcher at the Washington-based Atlantic Council who specializes in Central American politics, dismissed Sunday’s vote as “widely discredited,” adding that Ortega’s unpopularity could only be overcome with brute force.